plunder-app/cluster-api-plunder/README.md

 ### Machine Definition

-**IPAM** isn't completed (lol.. it's not started), so currently you'll need to specify addresses for machines.
-Also a deployment type is required in order for Plunder to know what to provision.
-This will need fixing for `machineSets`
+**IPAM** isn't completed (lol.. it's not started), so currently you'll need to specify addresses for machines, this will need fixing for `machineSets`

+Also:

+- In `plunderMachine.spec` => `deploymentType` is required in order for Plunder to know what to provision.
+- In `machine.spec` => `version` is required to determine the version of Kubernetes to provision.

 Machine.yaml should looks something like below: